NicholasZolton/JustGetStarted/README.md

 ## Installing

+First, [install Git](https://git-scm.com/downloads) (it's okay to use the defaults selected during the installation) so that you can [clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) this repository.

 > [!WARNING]
 > This project is made to be used with [devenv](https://devenv.sh/) to manage your development environment so that you can skip the installation steps.
 This requires you to install Nix and Devenv.
 This also requires either Unix or Linux.